Dejulia489/AzurePipelinesPS/README.md

 2.0.57

+Added support for group membership.
-Added Group Membership support, Get-APGroupMembershipList, Get-APGroupMembership, Add-APGroupMembership and Remove-APGroupMembership.
+Get-APGroupMembershipList, Get-APGroupMembership, Add-APGroupMembership and Remove-APGroupMembership.

 2.0.55